Reasonable Accommodation of Religious Observances

 To access the complaint form, click on this link: Discrimination Grievance Procedure Form

 Students who believe that they have been discriminated against or harassed on the basis of religious observances can seek resolution through the University’s Discrimination Grievance Procedure.
-Information and consultation on these procedures are available through the Affirmative Action Office, Room C-628, (773) 442-5412.
+Information and consultation on these procedures are available through the Equal Opportunity Office, main campus, room C-216, or at firstname.lastname@example.org or (773) 442-5412